George Thomas Clark: Biography

 In 1855 Clark took control of Dowlais Ironworks.
 Clark's wife, was a descendant of Thomas Lewis, one of the original Dowlais Ironworks partners.
 The family's interests in the firm had been passed to John Josiah Guest, who after his death named Clark among the trustees.
 When Guest's widow Lady Charlotte Guest remarried in 1855, de facto control fell on Clark.
 In 1876 he was also president of the British Iron Trade Association.

 In 1850, Clark married Ann Price Lewis.
 The Clarks had a son and a daughter.
 In 1865, Clark purchased Tal-y-garn Manor, a small property near Llantrisant, Glamorgan, and set about building an estate of some 924 acre with the intention of founding a landed dynasty.
+His wife Ann died in 1885.
 Clark died in 1898 at Tal-y-garn and was buried there.
-His wife Ann also died in 1885.
 His wealth at death was £333,305 (£27 million at 2003 prices).

 However, the dynasty did not thrive and most of the land was sold off shortly after the death of his son in 1918.

 The main house later became a miners' hospital and was eventually converted into apartments.